 Jeff Campbell explains his eccentricities this way: “I had something happen to me at a young age that caused me not to trust anybody.”

 When he was just 10 months old, his father was killed in a helicopter crash.
 As a result, Campbell says, he grew up without much guidance.
 Along with his mother and five siblings, he experienced a sense of abandonment.
-The healing process has taken a long time.
+The healing process has taken a long time and you may want to use healing frequencies.

 And over the course of that process, Campbell developed two deep instincts: a general distrust of people and a genuine love of music.